-If you wish to receive our e- newsletters we will collect and process your data on the basis of consent.
+If you wish to be added to one of our mailing lists we will collect and process your data on the basis of consent.
 Your privacy is important to us, so we never pass your information on to a third party.
 Should you at any time prefer us not to retain it for this purpose and ask us not to, we will delete your information.

 We ask our staff not to store any personal data for longer than is necessary and carry out an annual data audit to this end.